David-Simonetti-ND/Stock-Market-Simulator/README.md

 On terminal 3, one can instead run
 `python3 StartManyReplicators.py <proj_name> <n_servers>`
-This will start `n_servers` replicators all running on the same machine.
+- This will start `<n_servers>` replicators all running on the same machine.
 Make sure to then restart the broker with an argument of 10 on the command line.
 On terminal 2, the broker must be restarted using the same number of servers:
 `python3 StockMarketBroker.py <proj_name> <n_servers>`
+- This ensures the broker is now looking for `<n_servers>`

 This will change the system so that now `<n_servers>` replicators are connected to the broker and sharing the load of client information.
 Now of course, they are all on the same machine so the throughput increase will be minimal.